Investigating psychology 3

 - assessment guides

-Access to specialist software (Qualtrics, Open Sesame and NVivo) to aid experimental, survey and qualitative projects will also be made available through the module website.
+Access to specialist software (Gorilla, Qualtrics, NVivo and SONA) to aid experimental, survey and qualitative projects, and to facilitate participant recruitment will also be made available through the module website.

 A computing device with a browser and broadband internet access is required for this module.
 Any modern browser will be suitable for most computer activities.
 Mobile devices and computing devices that do not meet the specs listed below, including Chromebook laptops or tablets running the Linux -based Chrome OS as its operating system, will not be able to install or run the SPSS statistics software required and thus are not suitable for parts of this module.
 Inability to use SPSS will prevent you from passing the module.

-- 2GB hard drive free space and 4GB of RAM
+- 3GB hard drive free space and 4GB of RAM

 The screen of the device must have a resolution of at least 1024 pixels horizontally and 768 pixels vertically.